-During the year, 248 annual jail inspections were conducted.
+During the year, 255 annual jail inspections were conducted.
 Legislation has exempted certain private jails from annual inspection as of Sept.
 1, 2003, and this number may fluctuate during the course of any given year as conditions warrant.
-The Commission has three jail inspectors responsible for conducting annual and special inspections, as well as all re-inspections of Texas jails
+Despite a rising number of constructed jail beds, the Commission continues to operate with three jail inspectors, which are responsible for conducting annual and special inspections, as well as all re-inspections of Texas jails.

-Occupancy inspections for completed construction projects totaled 29 for the year.
-Staff also completed 51 special inspections on high-risk and/or non-compliant jails during 2005.
-Out of the combined total of 328 inspections, 98 were unannounced, representing 30% of all inspections.
+Occupancy inspections for completed construction projects totaled 35 for the year.
+Staff also completed 56 special inspections on high-risk and/or non-compliant jails during 2006.
+Out of the combined total of 346 inspections, 82 were unannounced, representing 24% of all inspections.